 Yoshinao Nanbu

-Nanbu’s great-grandfather was the famous sumo wrestler, Kochiza Tanigoro, who reached the highest rank in sumo, of Yokozuna.
+Yoshinao Nanbu was born on 13th February 1943 in Kobe, Japan.
+He was descended from a samurai family deeply rooted in the martial arts tradition.
+His great-grandfather was the famous sumo wrestler, Kochizan Tanigoro, who reached the highest rank in sumo, of Yokozuna.
 His father, Hideyoshi, was a 5th Dan in Judo, while his mother was a Naginata expert.
-If that was not enough, his uncle Mr Togashi was a 9th Dan in Judo.
+If that was not enough, his uncle, Mr Togashi, was a 9th Dan in Judo.
 Another of his uncles, Mr Yana, was a Kendo master.

 Nanbu’s first teacher was his father, who taught him Judo.
-While at primary school, his uncle taught him Kendo.
+While at primary school, his uncle also taught him Kendo.

 The more he learnt, the more Nanbu knew that he wanted to pursue a life in the martial arts.
 As a teenager, he started learning Aikido from a Sensei Tanaka.
 He would eventually reach the rank of 3rd Dan.

-As a teenager, Nanbu also began learning Shito-ryu Karate and Kobudo.
-By 1959 he had reached the rank of 1st Dan.
+As a teenager, Nanbu also began learning Shito-Ryu Karate and Kobudo.
+By 1959, he had reached the rank of 1st Dan.

 Training at the dojo was extremely tough.
-In time Nanbu worked up to performing 1000 front kicks every day.
+In time, Nanbu worked up to performing 1000 front kicks every day.
 His dedication to his training soon paid off.
 He became the Captain of the Karate club.

 Nanbu was also awarded his 4th Dan in 1963.

 Initially, Nanbu found it difficult to attract people to Shito-ryu Karate.
 Shotokan and Wado-ryu Karate already had a big following in France.
-To showcase the effectiveness of Shito-ryu Karate, he sometimes competed in tournaments.
+To showcase the effectiveness of Shito-Ryu Karate, he sometimes competed in tournaments.

-In 1966 Nanbu participated in the Coupe de France (French Cup).
-On his way to victory, he defeated French Karate legends, Dominique Valera and Patrick Baroux.
+In 1966, Nanbu participated in the Coupe de France (French Cup).
+On his way to victory, he defeated French Karate legends Dominique Valera and Patrick Baroux.

-1966 also saw Ryozo Tsukada arrive from Japan, to become his assistant.
+1966 also saw Ryozo Tsukada arrive from Japan to become his assistant.

-Nanbu returned to Japan in 1966, with his student Alain Setrouk.
+Nanbu returned to Japan in 1966 with his student Alain Setrouk.
 In Japan, they met up with Dominique Valera, Patrick Baroux, Jean-Robert Baroux, Philippe Ficheux, and Jean-Pierre Lavorato.
 The Frenchmen had driven from France to Japan.
 They wanted to further their knowledge of Karate.
 They all stayed with Nanbu’s grandmother.

 Nanbu briefly returned to the UK in 1967, where he introduced Shukokai Karate.
-He returned to Japan with Scottish karateka, Tommy Morris.
+He returned to Japan with Scottish karateka Tommy Morris.
 Morris had trained with him in Paris.
-He had set up the Kobe Osaka Karate Club, in Glasgow, in honour of Nanbu.
+He had set up the Kobe Osaka Karate Club in Glasgow, in honour of Nanbu.
 In Japan, Morris became a student of Tani and Kimura.

 On his return to Europe in 1968, Nambu opened his own dojo in Paris.

-As an official representative for Shukokai Nanbu travelled the world, promoting the new style of Karate through seminars and courses.
-In 1969 he travelled to Chigwell, Essex to assist Kimura at an open course.
+As an official representative for Shukokai, Nanbu travelled the world, promoting the new style of Karate through seminars and courses.
+In 1969, he travelled to Chigwell, Essex, to assist Kimura at an open course.

-In 1969 the Shukokai Karate Union was established.
+In 1969, the Shukokai Karate Union was established.
 Chojiro Tani was named President, with Shigeru Kimura being named Vice-President, and Nanbu being named Chief Instructor.

 Nanbu had grown increasingly unhappy with the restrictions being placed on him within the Shukokai organisation.
 He also felt that there was a growing emphasis on sport rather than the Budo aspects of Karate.
 There was also growing political unrest in French Karate about the direction of Karate in the country.
 His resignation was not well received by some in the Shukokai world.